Jonah 4- Bad Attitudes

 It was a hot day and the shade from the plant brought much relief.
 We don’t really know what kind of gourd plant it was, though gourds have vine-like branches with leaves as big as a foot across.

-7 But God prepared a worm when the morning rose the next day, and it smote the gourd that it withered.
+7 But God prepared a worm when the morning came the next day, and it ate the gourd plant so that it withered.

 Again, we don’t know for sure what kind of worm this was, though the leading opinion is a Scarlet Worm.
 These worms are where scarlet dye was derived from.